-Engagements Performed and/or Reported Under International Standards
+Engagements Performed or Reported Under International Standards

-6-7 Question-Paragraph .06 of the standards provides the definition of an accounting and auditing practice for the purposes of these standards as all engagements covered by SASs, SSARS, SSAEs, Government Auditing Standards and audits of non-SEC issuers performed pursuant to PCAOB standards.
+6-7 Question-Paragraph .06 of the standards provides the definition of an accounting and auditing practice for the purposes of these standards as all engagements covered by SASs, SSARS, SSAEs, Government Auditing Standards, and engagements performed under PCAOB standards.
+Engagements subject to the program are those included in the firm's accounting and auditing practice that are not subject to PCAOB permanent inspection.
 What about International Standards on Auditing, Assurance Engagements and Related Services (ISAs), any other standards issued by the International Auditing and Assurance Standards Board (IAASB) or any other audit or assurance standards outside of the U.S. ("international standards")?

-Interpretation-Professional Standards ET Appendix A identifies the bodies recognized by AICPA Governing Council to set standards.
-The IASB (International Accounting Standards Board) which issues International Financial Reporting Standards (IFRS) is included (as is the FASB, FASAB and GASB).
+Interpretation-"Council Resolution Designating Bodies to Promulgate Technical Standards" (AICPA, Professional Standards, ET Appendix A) identifies the bodies recognized by AICPA Governing Council to set standards.
+The IASB (International Accounting Standards Board) which issues International Financial Reporting Standards (IFRS) is included (as is FASB, FASAB, and GASB).
 Although peer review standards do not refer to the accounting standard setters, this means that IFRS is within the scope of our peer review process.